thelebster/tg-redirect/README.md

 * Switch to [Materialize](https://materializecss.com/) scss.

 **Feb 13, 2020**
-* Use Telergam API to fetch information about channel, like channel name, description and image.
+* Use Telegram API to fetch information about channel, like channel name, description and image.
 * Serving static resources via Nginx.

 **Feb 12, 2020**